somesh-ghaturle/Projects/Personal-Document-Assistant-MCP/README.md

 - **Ollama** for local LLM
 - **Python 3.13+** runtime

-## 📄 License
+## �‍💻 Author & License

-MIT License - feel free to modify and distribute.
+All code and content in this repository is for educational and personal use.

+**Somesh Ramesh Ghaturle**
+MS in Data Science, Pace University